zacharyLYH/OpenABAC/README.md

         policyName : string
         policyDescription: string
         allow: boolean
+    },
+    {
+        ...
     }
 ]
 ```

--   Returns
+-   Returns:
     -   `success`: boolean.
 Indication of successful creation of **ALL** policies from `body.listOfPolicies`.
     -   `message`: string.
 An additional message in case a policy fails to get created.

-#### `GET /api/abac/policy/getPolicy`
+#### `GET /api/abac/policy/getPolicy/:policyName`

--   Returns the policy and the actions associated with this policy
+-   Returns the policy object and the actions associated with this policy.
+Commonly used if you have a use case for reading more about the policy and or the policy's associated actions.
+-   Params:
+    -   `policyName`: Name of the policy you want to read
+-   Return:
+    -   `data`:
+        -   `actionsAssociated`: list of `actionName`s
+        -   `policy`: The entire policy object

-#### `PUT /api/abac/policy/editPolicy`
+#### `PUT /api/abac/policy/editPolicy/:policyName`

+-   Updates the policy object, not the PolicyActionMapping (that comes later).
+Must provide all the fields of a policy, not just the one you want to patch.
+-   Params:
+    -   `policyName`: Name of the policy you want to update
+-   Body:
+    -   `policyName`: Has to be a unique name, otherwise a 409 conflict error is returned
+    -   `policyDescription`: Description of the policy
+    -   `allow`: boolean
+-   Returns:
+    -   `success`: boolean.
+Indication of successful update.
+    -   `message`: string.
+An additional message in case a policy fails to get updated.
+    -   `data`: The updated policy object

-#### `DELETE /api/abac/policy/deletePolicy`
+#### `DELETE /api/abac/policy/deletePolicy/:policyName`

--   No action can be attached to the policy at the time of deletion.
+-   Deletes a policy.
+No action can be attached to the policy at the time of deletion, otherwise a 400 error is returned
+-   Params:
+    -   `policyName`: Name of the policy you want to delete
+-   Returns:
+    -   `success`: boolean.
+Indication of successful deletion.
+    -   `message`: string.
+An additional message in case a policy fails to get deleted.

 #### `PUT /api/abac/edit/PolicyActionMapping`

--   Used to attach or remove actions in a policy.
+-   Used to attach or remove actions in a policy (Upsert).
 The entire list of wanted `actionName`s must be provided.
-This is essentially a **upsert** operation.
+This is essentially an **upsert** operation.
 -   Body
     -   `actionNames`: List of `actionName` to be set into a policy
     -   `policyName`: Name of policy to set actions into.